 Multilingual Locals and Significant Geographies (MULOSIGE) will aim to counter the identification of world literature with English by highlighting the multilingualism and the many factors that contribute to regional and transnational literary fields.
 Instead of imitation and diffusion, the project will seek to illuminate the dynamics of appropriation and creativity.

-To our knowledge, there has been no direct literary link between north India, Morocco, and Ethiopia in modern times, so this will not be a project about contact zones or connections but rather about patterns and comparison.
+To our knowledge, there has been no direct literary link between North India, Morocco (the Maghreb), and Ethiopia (the Horn of Africa) in modern times, so this will not be a project about contact zones or connections but rather about patterns and comparison.
 Comparison is functional to our aim of proposing a located approach to world literature that complements the current approach based on global circulation and replaces the simplistic and misleading grand narrative of European centres and Asian and African peripheries.

 Against a historical understanding that posits “world regions” as superseded by a “world-system” with Europe at its imperial centre, a located and multilingual approach aims to show that appropriation and transculturation are more productive ways of thinking about literary dynamics and developments; that the imperial centre–colonial periphery axis was only one model in circulation and European literature was also co-constituted through this axis.

 The aim is to make a significant intervention in or reshape the field of world literature and propose methodologies, training models, and case studies to support the claim that “multilingual locals” and multiple “significant geographies” are appropriate for the study of world literature in other parts of the world, Europe included.
 The project will have strategic dialogues with scholars and writers from across SOAS’ regions of specialism as well as the UK and Europe.

 - What were the old “significant geographies” in each region and each language?